open-ephys/gui-docs/source/User-Manual/Plugins/Online-PSTH.rst

   :alt: Annotated Event Triggered Average settings interface

-.. csv-table:: Aligns spike times to incoming TTL events in order to create a peri-stimulus time histogram display.
+.. csv-table:: Aligns spike times to incoming TTL events in order to create a peri-stimulus time histogram displays for an unlimited number of conditions.
    :widths: 18, 80

    "*Plugin Type*", "Sink"